LiamDBailey/climwin/README.md

 Examples for both climate window analysis and plotting are provided in the package help documentation.
 See `library(help = "climwin")` once installed for more detail.

-For more detailed insight on how to use climwin to investigate climate data see our introductory vignette using `vignette("climwin")`, or our more advanced vignette with `vignette("advanced_climwin")`.
+For more detailed insight on how to use climwin to investigate climate data see our introductory vignette using `vignette("climwin", package = "climwin")`, or our more advanced vignette with `vignette("advanced_climwin", package = "climwin")`.